SEND Local Offer & Report

 Parents and carers are also actively involved in this process.
 If we feel that your child may need additional support, we will talk to you and explain what will happen next and give you the opportunity to find out about all the strategies and programs we use.

 Our SEND policy and SEN Information Report detail the principles and procedures we follow, but you are most welcome to contact the school for more detailed information.
 We have also linked an overview of our SEND process below for further information;

 What kinds of SEN does our School Provide For?

 - Our school provides support for children with a range of SEN. These can include speech and language difficulties, cognitive and learning difficulties, social, emotional and mental health issues and physical difficulties.

-- Liaison with pre-schools and feeder Junior schools.
+- Liaison with pre-schools and Junior schools as part of all transition.

-- Tracking and analysing pupil progress, exploring lack of expected progress.
+- Tracking and analysing pupil progress, exploring the lack of expected progress.

 - Concerns raised by Parents.

 - Concerns raised by class teachers and Teaching Assistants.